Frequently Asked Questions

 What requirements are there for drug testing for vendors out of the country when purchasing rolling stock with Federal Funds?

-Guidance and contract language concerning the Drug and Alcohol Testing regulations may be found in the BPPM, Appendix A.1, Clause No. 31.
+Guidance and contract language concerning the Drug and Alcohol Testing regulations may be found in the Best Practices Procurement Manual (BPPM), Appendix A.1, Clause No. 24.
 The Drug and Alcohol provisions apply to Operational Service Contracts.
 These provisions do not apply to vendors from whom a grantee is purchasing rolling stock.
+(Revised: May 2017)

 What is FTA's current drug and alcohol policy?
 Do the requirements apply to repair contracts for any dollar amount or just if the repairs are over a certain dollar amount?
 Last information I have is from 1995, "FTA Interpretations," which said, "Contractors that perform less routine activities such as warranty, overhaul, component rebuilds, or rehabilitation work are not included" …in being required to have an FTA approved Drug & Alcohol Program.

 The FTA re-wrote the drug and alcohol rules on August 9, 2001.
 In the re-write, "maintenance contractors" were better defined.
 The rule now states: All 5311 transit agencies that contract maintenance services are excluded from the drug and alcohol testing rules.
 In addition, 5307 and 5309 recipients in an area less than 200,000 in population and which contract out maintenance services are excluded form the testing rules.
 Finally, maintenance services that are performed on an ad hoc, or one time basis are not subject to the rules.

 We are trying to confirm that the Drug and Alcohol Policy does not apply to bus procurements.
 And why is that?
 We also noted that the drug and alcohol testing requirements are not included in the APTA Bus Procurement Guidelines.